rithwikrajendran/rithwikrajendran/README.md

 ### Hi there 👋

-I'm Rithwik, a Data Scientist who does data science at work and at university but work with football otherwise.
+I'm Rithwik, a Data Scientist who does data science at work and university but work with football otherwise.

 🔸I'm currently doing my MSc in Data Science from the University of Bristol.